 Sizing and Fit

-Most women are familiar with the plight of finding pants that both fit well and look good, but the good news is that the travel pant market is rife with modern, flattering designs.
-Outdoor clothing brands like Patagonia and Vuori all have the fit concept down quite well, and Columbia has recently redesigned a number of their offerings to bring them in line with the competition.
+Most women know the plight of finding pants that both fit well and look good, but the good news is that the travel pant market is rife with modern, flattering designs.
+Outdoor clothing brands like Patagonia and Vuori have the fit concept down quite well, and Columbia has recently redesigned a number of their offerings to bring them in line with the competition.
 To help you get the best fit, many brands offer a generous number of waist sizes—for example, the Athleta Brooklyn Ankle Pant is offered in 15 sizes from 00 to 26, along with dedicated tall and petite versions.
-Some (but not many) models are also available in multiple inseam lengths, including the Patagonia Skyline Traveler (28 and 30 in. inseams), Athleta Headlands Hybrid Mid Rise Tight (26, 28, and 31 in. inseams), Outdoor Voices RecTrek (26 and 29 in. inseams), and aforementioned Brooklyn Ankle Pant (25.5, 27.5, and 30.5 in. inseams).
-We worked to call out sizing and fit discrepancies in the write-ups above whenever possible, but it’s always best to try on before you buy.
+Some pants are also available in multiple inseam lengths, including the Athleta Headlands Hybrid Tight (26, 28, and 31-in. inseams), Alder Open Air (28 and 32-in. inseams), Outdoor Voices RecTrek (26 and 29 in. inseams), Prana Koen (28, 30, and 32-in. inseams), and aforementioned Brooklyn Ankle Pant (25.5, 27.5, and 30.5-in. inseams).
+We worked to call out sizing and fit discrepancies in the blurbs above, but it’s always best to try on before you buy or ensure there's a good return/exchange policy.

 Women's travel pants (walking through town with travel packs)